-You are severed from Christ, you who would be justified by the law; you have fallen away from grace.
+You have become estranged from Christ, you who attempt to be justified by law; you have fallen from grace.

-Based on this text, opponents of preservation affirm that believers can fall from grace and lose their salvation, cut off from Christ.
+Based on this text, opponents of preservation affirm that believers can fall from grace, and lose their salvation, being cut of from Christ.

-Answer: We have never affirmed this to be impossible.
+Answer: We have never affirmed that this is impossible.
 Given certain conditions, this could happen.
-What we deny is that God has ever allowed that to happen to any of his justified, elect people because he is faithful to his covenant promises.
+What we deny is that God has ever allowed that to happen to any of his justified, elect people, because He is faithful to his covenant promises.

 Further, Paul is warning the church as a whole of the danger of placing part of their justification on another basis than Christ.
-He simply means the church as a whole is in danger of apostatizing.
+He simply means that the church as a whole is in danger of apostatizing.
 He says nothing about individuals losing their salvation.